 Under the Edit menu, you can access the Komodo Edit preferences.
 On the left pane, a number of preferences sections are available, we will go to the Servers section and fill in our details for connection to the remote server.
 The details to be filled in are the usual details for a connection:

-* Connection type – You should select SCP, as we did not abilitate FTP connections by installing any FTP server software.
-Conversely, SCP is supported by OpenSSH Server that we have installed during the server setup.
+- Connection type – You should select SFTP, as we did not enable FTP connections by installing any FTP server software during our server setup.

 The “default path” is an optional field that is handy, as it will let Komodo open the specified directory (you will usually set this to your Document Root directory) by default, so that you will be able to avoid to navigate to it each time.
 If you do not set a default path, your default is the home directory of your user (/home/username).
 In the example above the default path was set at a classical user’s web root in a multi user environment, the public_html directory at /home/username/public_html.
 If you were the administrator of the remote machine, it could maybe set to /var/www, the default Apache Document Root.